Ask a doctor about a prescription for DOXAZOSIN NEO STADA 8 mg PROLONGED-RELEASE TABLETS

 Only for the indication of hypertension:

-If you are pregnant or breastfeeding, or if you think you may be pregnant or intend to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-Driving and operating machinery
+Driving and using machines

 Doxazosina Neo Stada contains sodium

-This medication contains less than 23 mg of sodium (1 mmol) per tablet; that is, it is essentially "sodium-free".
+This medicine contains less than 23 mg of sodium (1 mmol) per tablet; this is essentially “sodium-free”.

-Follow exactly the administration instructions for this medication as indicated by your doctor.
+Follow exactly the instructions of administration of this medicine indicated by your doctor.
 In case of doubt, consult your doctor or pharmacist again.

 Adults (including elderly patients)

-If You Forget to Take Doxazosina Neo Stada
+If you forget to take Doxazosina Neo Stada

 If you forget to take a dose, do not worry.
 Simply take the dose the next day at the usual time.

-Do not take a double dose to make up for the missed dose.
+Do not take a double dose to make up for forgotten doses.

-If You Interrupt Treatment with Doxazosina Neo Stada
+If you stop taking Doxazosina Neo Stada

 Continue taking the tablets until your doctor tells you to stop.

-If you have any doubts about the use of this medication, ask your doctor or pharmacist.
+If you have any doubts about the use of this medicine, ask your doctor or pharmacist.

 Some of the side effects could be serious:

-Frequent(may affect up to 1 in 10 people):
+Common(may affect up to 1 in 10 people):

-Rare(may affect up to 1 in 100 people):
+Uncommon(may affect up to 1 in 100 people):

-Very rare(may affect up to 1 in 10,000 people):
+Rare(may affect up to 1 in 10,000 people):

-Frequency unknown(cannot be estimated from available data):
+Frequency not known(cannot be estimated from the available data):

 Reporting of side effects

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-Do not use this medication after the expiration date that appears on the packaging and blister after CAD.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date which is stated on the carton and blister after EXP.
+The expiry date is the last day of the month stated.

-This medication does not require special storage conditions.
+This medicine does not require any special storage conditions.

-Medications should not be disposed of through drains or trash.
-Dispose of packaging and medications you no longer need at the SIGRE point of your pharmacy.
-Ask your pharmacist how to dispose of packaging and medications you no longer need.
-This will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Ask your pharmacist how to dispose of medicines no longer required.
+These measures will help protect the environment.

 Composition of Doxazosina Neo Stada

-Tablet core : polyethylene oxide (MW 900.000), polyethylene oxide (MW 200.000); microcrystalline cellulose, povidone (K29-32), butylhydroxytoluene (E321), all-rac-α-tocopherol, anhydrous colloidal silica, sodium stearate fumarate.
+Core of the tablet: polyethylene oxide (MW 900,000), polyethylene oxide (MW 200,000); microcrystalline cellulose, povidone (K29-32), butylhydroxytoluene (E321), all-rac-α-tocopherol, colloidal anhydrous silica, sodium stearyl fumarate.

-Tablet coating : copolymer of methacrylic acid – ethyl acrylate (1:1), 30% dispersion of hydrated colloidal silica, macrogol 1300-1600, titanium dioxide (E171).
+Coating of the tablet: methacrylic acid – ethyl acrylate copolymer (1:1), 30% dispersion of hydrated colloidal silica, macrogol 1300-1600, titanium dioxide (E171).

-Appearance of the product and content of the container
+Appearance of the product and contents of the pack

 The medicine is packaged in: